Grange, South Australia: Governance

 Grange is part of Grange Ward in the City of Charles Sturt local government area, being represented in that council by Tom Scheffler and Rachel Tullio.

 Grange is in the state electoral district of Lee and the federal electoral division of Hindmarsh.

 Community

 The local newspaper is the Weekly Times Messenger.

 Community groups

 A community centre is located on Charles Sturt Avenue.

 Schools

 Grange Primary School is located on Jetty Street.

 Facilities and attractions

 Grange Jetty, built in 1879, lies midway along Grange Beach.
 The Grange Hotel, located on the esplanade overlooking Grange Beach, was originally licensed in 1881.

 Parks

 In addition to Grange Beach, the suburb has several parks and reserves.
 Grange Recreation Reserve is located in the northwest of the suburb and offers a playing field and playground.
 Playgrounds are also located in Lines Reserve, on Lines Street, and Kirkcaldy Park, on Kirkcaldy Avenue.
 The greenspace in the centre of the suburb is notable as being the location of Charles Sturt's still-extant cottage.

 Sport

-The Grange Golf Club is in Grange.
+The Grange Golf Club is in Grange and held the LIV Golf Adelaide tournament.